 The 2014 PQRS reporting period is the last year to earn the 0.5 percent bonus payment of total Medicare Part B allowed charges.
 Participation in 2014 PQRS will also allow you to avoid a 2 percent payment reduction in 2016.

-To avoid the 2016 payment reduction, you must now report on at least three measures, but CMS lowered the reporting threshold to 50 percent for this option as well.
+To solely avoid the 2016 payment reduction, you must now report on at least three measures that cover at least one quality domain.
+However, CMS lowered the reporting threshold to 50 percent for this option as well.

 To report on nine measures for PQRS, dermatologists may apply other measures — not specific to dermatology ― that are still applicable to their practices.
 The AAD has developed a list of other measures that dermatologists will be able to report on through the Academy’s forthcoming 2014 QRS registry: